-During the 2015 fauna survey, only three kangaroos were identified together at any one time, indicating that only a few individuals currently reside in the study area.
-The Murdoch University survey (1989) indicated only two kangaroos were sighted during the survey.
-The 1989 report also stated that 'as recently as a couple of years ago local residents had observed "a dozen or so" kangaroos.
-The CoJ NAIA (2014) recorded only one had been observed at the site previously, which supports the most recent assessment that only a few kangaroos inhabit the site.
+During the 2015 fauna survey, only three two kangaroos were identified together at any one time, indicating that only a few individuals currently reside in the study area.9 The Murdoch University survey (1989) indicated only two kangaroos were sighted during the survey.
+The

+1989 report also stated that 'as recently as a couple of years ago local residents had observed "a dozen or so" kangaroos.6 The CoJ NAIA (2014) recorded only one had been observed at the site previously, which supports the most recent assessment that only a few kangaroos inhabit the site.

 It is not known whether these kangaroos are permanent or transient within the study area, although given the habitat isolation and the unavailability of ecological linkages, it is likely the small group of kangaroos recorded are marooned or are present at Shepherds Bush most of the time.
-It is possible the kangaroos may have originated from Pinnaroo Valley to the west or Yellagonga Regional Park to the east and may have been living in Shepherds Bush for a significant period of time.9
+However, anecdotal evidence provided during the development of this Plan by nearby residents, suggests the kangaroos do not become permanent within Shepherds Bush as they move seasonally along the Robertson Road Cycleway.
+It is possible the kangaroos may have originated from Pinnaroo Valley to the west or Yellagonga Regional Park to the east9 and may have been living in Shepherds Bush for a significant period of time.9

-Depending on factors such as vegetation community type and kangaroo sex, home range size is known to vary widely, with estimates for individual kangaroos between 30 and over 200 ha.
-66 Given the size of the study area (16.5 ha), it is unlikely to be large enough to support three Western Grey Kangaroos.
+Depending on factors such as vegetation community type and kangaroo sex, home range size is known to vary widely, with estimates for individual kangaroos between 30 and over 200 ha.66 Given the size of the study area (16.5 ha), it is unlikely to be large enough to support three Western Grey Kangaroos.
 It is likely the kangaroos could be feeding on primarily introduced grasses, herbs and other weeds within the study area during winter and spring and the irrigated lawns of the designated parkland area during summer and autumn.9

-There is a likelihood the kangaroos at Shepherds Bush are providing an ecological benefit due to weed reduction.
-9
+There is a likelihood the kangaroos at Shepherds Bush are providing an ecological benefit due to weed reduction.9

-It is difficult to ascertain whether the kangaroos are also feeding and subsequently impacting on native vegetation in the study area, as the impact from grazing does not appear to be significant.
+It is difficult to ascertain whether the kangaroos are also feeding and subsequently impacting on native vegetation in the study area, as the impact from grazing does not appear to be significant .
 If the kangaroos reproduce and remain in the study area in the medium term, they could potentially have a negative impact on the native vegetation.9